Lydham Hall Historic House and Museum

 In 1890, the house stood on three and a half acres surrounded by outbuildings, paddocks, orchards and with rugged vegetation beyond.
 In 1907, Gibbins’ daughter, Ada, married renowned naturalist, David Stead.
 Stead was a widower with a young daughter, Christina, and the family occupied the house with their growing brood of children, Stead’s sister and her daughter.

-Christina Stead would go on to become an important, internationally acclaimed author who included references to ‘Lydham Hill’ and the surrounding area in a number of her books and short stories.
+Christina Stead would go on to become an internationally acclaimed author who included references to ‘Lydham Hill’ and the surrounding area in a number of her books and short stories.
 The Stead family lived in the house until the death of Frederick Gibbins in 1917.

 Rockdale City Council purchased Lydham Hall in 1970 as a headquarters for the St George Historical Society and its collections and archives.
 To commemorate the centenary of Rockdale City Council, the building opened to the public on 20 February 1971.